 parathyroid hormone (Subcutaneous route)

 Parathyroid hormone increased the incidence of osteosarcoma in rats with occurrence dependent on treatment duration and dose.
-Therefore, use parathyroid hormone only in patients that cannot be controlled with calcium and active forms of vitamin D alone and for whom the potential benefits outweigh the potential risks.
-Avoid use in patients with an increased baseline risk for osteosarcoma (eg, Paget disease of bone, unexplained elevations of alkaline phosphatase, pediatric and young adults with open epiphyses, hereditary disorders predisposing to osteosarcoma, and history of external beam or implant radiation therapy involving the skeleton).
-Parathyroid hormone is only available through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the Natpara REMS program .
+Therefore, use parathyroid hormone only in patients who cannot be controlled with calcium and active forms of vitamin D alone and for whom the potential benefits outweigh the potential risks.
+Avoid use in patients with an increased baseline risk for osteosarcoma (eg, Paget disease of bone, unexplained elevations of alkaline phosphatase, pediatric and young adult patients with open epiphyses, hereditary disorders predisposing to osteosarcoma, and history of external beam or implant radiation therapy involving the skeleton).
+Parathyroid hormone is only available through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the NATPARA REMS program .

 Commonly used brand name(s)

 - Powder for Solution

 Therapeutic Class: Endocrine-Metabolic Agent

 Uses For parathyroid hormone

 Parathyroid hormone injection is used together with calcium and vitamin D to control hypocalcemia (low calcium levels) in patients with hypoparathyroidism.
 Hypoparathyroidism is a condition that is caused when the parathyroid gland in the neck doesn't make enough parathyroid hormone (PTH).